 2. Home search.
 Once pre-qualified, start shopping with your real estate agent!
 When you decide on the right home for you, the terms of sale are negotiated and your agent presents your offer to the seller.

 3. Formal loan application and product selection.
 After the seller accepts your offer, formally apply for home financing and select the ideal loan product to meet your needs.

 4. Appraisal and home inspection.
-As your loan application is being processed, an appraisal is ordered to identify any discrepancies between the sale price and appraised value and an inspection of the property is conducted if you request it.
-A home inspection is optional, while an appraisal is required by Academy.
+As your loan application is being processed, an appraisal is ordered to identify any discrepancies between the sale price and appraised value.
+An inspection of the property is also conducted if you request it.
+A home inspection is optional, while an appraisal is required by Academy Mortgage.